andrewjpoole/andrewjpoole.github.io/_posts/2021-11-25-csharp-sql-tests.md

 1. the `LocalDbTestContext` constructor creates a temporary instance of localDb and creates a connection to it.
 2. the `DeployDacpac` method deploys DacPac containing the database schema we want to test.
-3. `_context.RunTest(...)` this is where we define an Action delagate which is the actual test, making use of the supplied connection and transaction.
+3. `_context.RunTest(...)` this is where we define an Action delegate which is the actual test, making use of the supplied connection and transaction.
 4. `var order = @"` here some setup data is defined using the markdown table syntax, this will be parsed into a `TabularData` object, see the [TabularData](#tabulardata) section below.
 5. `Given...TheFollowingSqlStatementIsExecuted()` here an arbitrary `Sql` command is executed, in this case removing a foreign key constraint so we only have to setup the data we specifically need for the test.
 6. `TheFollowingDataExistsInTheTable()` this method takes the order `TabularData` we just defined and inserts it into the temporary database instance (inside the supplied transaction).
-7. `When...TheStoredProcedureIsExecutedWithReader()` This method executes the named stored procedure that we are tring to test.
+7. `When...TheStoredProcedureIsExecutedWithReader()` This method executes the named stored procedure that we are trying to test.
 8. `Then...TheReaderQueryResultsShouldContain()` This method asserts that the result returned from the line above contains some data defined in a second tabular data string.

 ## Leveraging existing work